 Here is a list of the typical retail formats or types:

-- Brick and Mortar (referring to a physical building)
+- Brick and mortar (i.e., a physical building)

-- Special Event (refers to shows like art or guns)
+- Special event (refers to shows such as art shows or fairs)

-- Catalogue (refers to business conducted solely through a catalogue)
+- Catalog (refers to business conducted solely through a print or online catalog)

 How to Become a Retailer

+Choosing to start a retail business involves a lot of planning and preparation, from researching your market to writing a business plan to hiring staff.
 Before you start selling, make sure you have all the necessary documents, legal and otherwise, that are required.
-You'll need to get an Employer Identification Number (EIN), which is like a Social Security Number for your business.
-Most vendors with will require you to have an EIN before doing business with you.
-It's free to apply for an EIN, which you can do on the IRS website.
-This will mean you'll be responsible for a variety of taxes, so be clear on what your local and state taxes are, and get familiar with what you as a retailer will be expected to pay to the federal government as well.
-There is a lot of paperwork and reports to file as a retailer with your state, so make sure you are on top of it.
+You'll need to get an Employer Identification Number (EIN), which is like a Social Security number for your business.
+Most vendors you work with will require you to have an EIN before doing business with you.
+It's free to apply for an EIN on the IRS website.

-Retailers also need to have business licenses, which will be determined by the laws in your city or state.
+Retailers also need to have business licenses, and these vary based on what you're selling and the laws in your city or state.
 Check with your local government office to find out what you'll need.
-Local and state laws will also determine if you need a resale license, an industry-specific certificate, or a certificate of occupancy (for your brick-and-mortar stores).
+Local and state laws will also determine if you need a resale license, an industry-specific certificate, or a certificate of occupancy for your brick-and-mortar stores.

 - A retailer sells products and services directly to the public in person, online, or through a combination of both.